Download a free trial to find out which Altium software best suits your needs

-In this example, silkscreen and reference designators have been shown to illustrate the placement of the components; however, these features may be left off the actual design to elevate clutter and confusion in a high-density design.
+In this example, silkscreen and reference designators have been shown to illustrate the placement of the components within the board layout; however, these features may be left off the actual design to elevate clutter and confusion in a high-density design.

 Silkscreen and Reference Designators have been shown to illustrate the Placement of the Components